AlirezaaLatifi/WeCare/README.md

 ## Lessons Learned

 I used Sass and CSS Animation for the first time and also tried reinforcing layout-related skills such as Normal flow, Flexbox, Grid, and Positions.

-It was really awsome to use grid column with auto-fit  and minmax functions to make layout responsive without using any media query! 😍
+It was awesome to use grid column with auto-fit and minmax functions to make layout responsive without using any media query! 😍

 ## Demo